 ISB PGP/EEO/YLP programs gives candidates a choice of submitting either their GRE score or their GMAT score, as part of the Admissions cycle.
-Sometimes this makes candidates wonder whether ISB prefers one score over the other.
+Sometimes this makes applicants to the PGP at the Indian School of Business (ISB PGP) wonder whether they should prepare for GRE or GMAT for ISB admission.

 For almost a decade after its founding in 2001, ISB did not accept GRE scores at all.
 For the initial few years, it was CAT and GMAT, and subsequently, it was only GMAT.
 However, since 2016, ISB has been accepting both GRE and GMAT scores for admissions.